satyanash/weaver/README.md

 * [License](#license)

 ## Description
-Weaver is a Layer-7 Load Balancer with Dynamic Sharding Strategies.
+Weaver is a modern Layer-7 Reverse Proxy with Dynamic Sharding Strategies.
-It is a modern HTTP reverse proxy with advanced features.

 ## Features: